Finding the Best Places to Retire Since 2006!

 Is Colorado Considered Tax Friendly for Retirement?
 Yes

 Notes: Louisville is not in the mountains.
-The city has some racial diversity and has grown by 65% within the last two decades.
+The city has some racial diversity and has grown by 10% within the last two decades.
+Long-time locals complain about growth and rising prices.

 Recommended as a Retirement Spot?
 Yes